jacksoncwwong/selenium-lightFramework/README.md

 This is where I would recommend you store all your tests.

 ### Helpers
 This is where I would recommend you store all methods and functions that get used by the tests you write.
-Separating these from the tests themselves help with organization and refactoring (I often name tests after their features, which can make them easily confused with my helpers)
+Separating these from the tests themselves help with organization and refactoring (I often name tests after their features, which can make them easily confused with my helpers).

+I'll discuss more about the methods used here, however for now I just want to bring your attention to **SharedInfo.java**.
+This file contains variables that are important and used in various places.
+I've separated these variables into 3 categories:
+#### Things you might want to change
+So these are things like: what's the current environment you're testing in, what is the project name, what is the email address you want to use (for those times when you need to enter an email into a form and receive some response back), etc etc. These are generally things that won't really break your tests even if they're wrong.

+#### Things you probably don't want to change
+I've got the urls for QA, UAT and PROD here, you can obviously put other things here as well.

+#### Things you should never change unless you're very very very sure
+This is where I put very very important variables, like file paths, variables that are initialized and very important to various functions/methods, important file names that shouldn't be changed etc. These are things that can definitely break this framework if you change them, so I've separated them a bit to give you fair warning :D.

 ### Results
 This folder is where all the csv files for your test results will go.
 The function that generates the file names are under this format